Bought me a Stratocaster

 But when we morphed to the Phantoms

-When I bought my Stratocaster in 1958, that purchase turned out to be one of my better investments.
-Knowing that you should rid yourself of anything you haven’t used in six months, In 2015 I realized that I hadn’t even seen my guitar, let alone played it for ten years.
-It was time to move on so I sold it to Randy Bachman (The Guess Who & BTO).
+When I bought my Fender Stratocaster in 1958, (pictured above) I had no idea that it would turn out to be one of my better investments.
+Upon hearing that you should rid yourself of anything you haven’t used in six months, I realized that I hadn’t even seen my guitar, let alone played it in ten years, so I sold it to Randy Bachman.
+(The Guess Who & BTO).